 Making the right decision

-- Your children.
-Your children’s routines and schedules should be a factor in deciding whether or not to move.
-Before you make the decision to move, consider school transitions and the adjustment process, child care options as well as potential disruptions to sports and other activities.
+- Your children: Your children’s routines and schedules should be a factor in deciding whether or not to move.
+Before you make the decision to move, consider school transitions and the adjustment process, child care options and potential disruptions to sports and other activities.

-- Living arrangements.
-If you plan to move in with your parents or other relatives, discuss the arrangements.
-You may have good intentions, but sharing a bathroom or having extra cooks in the kitchen can bring on some unexpected challenges.
+- Living arrangements: If you plan to move in with your parents or other relatives, discuss the arrangements.
+You may have good intentions, but sharing a bathroom or having extra cooks in the kitchen can bring on unexpected challenges.

-- Housing benefits.
-Moving could affect your housing benefits.
-If you’ll be renting when you move, your Basic Allowance for Housing, or BAH, may not be enough to cover the rent because it’s based on the housing market where you now live.
+- Housing benefits: Moving could affect your housing benefits.
+If you’ll be renting when you move, your Basic Allowance for Housing, or BAH, may not be enough to cover the rent because it’s based on the housing market where you currently live.
 If you live in government quarters, you could lose your housing if you leave.
-Check with the housing office about leaving your quarters vacant until you return after the deployment.
+Check with your installation housing office about leaving your quarters vacant until you return after the deployment.

 - Special medical treatment or services: Specialized care and services may not be readily available in your new location for your exceptional family member or other family member receiving specialized care.

 Staying on the installation

 You may have several valid reasons for moving when your spouse deploys.
-However, living on the installation has certain advantages.
-Among them are these:
+However, living on the installation has certain advantages, too.
+Among them are:

 - Installation services: The commissary, exchange, recreational activities, Military and Family Support Center, MWR, family and community support, legal assistance and more are available to help save you money, offer support and keep you busy while your partner is away.

-- Unit activities: This is a great way to stay connected to your spouse’s unit and participate in programs for families in the deployment cycle.
+- Unit activities: This is a great way to stay connected to your spouse’s unit and participate in programs for families going through deployment.

 - Medical care: Medical care is readily available on the installation or in the local community.
 Check with TRICARE for more information on medical services in different areas of the country.